 These beautiful names come from different Native American mythologies.
 They may be just right for a Mustang, Quarter Horse, Appaloosa, American Paint, or another type of American breed.
 When you give your horse a name with mythological significance, it can add to the bond you share with your beautiful and unique equine companion.

 There are many ways to choose a name for your horse.
 For those who are American-bred, having a Native American name ties them to their heritage.
 These names also have powerful meanings and connections to gods, goddesses, spirits, and heroes.

-The ideas below have been divided by types of gods, spirits, and heroes, and not Native American tribes.
+The ideas below have been divided by types of gods, spirits, and heroes, and not by Native American tribes.
 The seven types of gods are as follows:

 - Creator Gods